 Intensive study of a selected repertoire, historical topic, or analytical mode as determined by the instructor, culminating in an independent research or creative project.

 Prerequisite: MUS 600 and MUS 601.

 606 Twentieth-Century Music Literature.
-Spring (2).

 Detailed study of music examples from the twentieth century, with the goal of examining the basic directions of contemporary music.
 Included are neoclassicism, nationalism, classical and post-Webern serialism, eclecticism, indeterminacy, electronics, and jazz.
-Offered in alternate years.